 Why it matters

-In 2013, roughly 80 percent of the region's working-age residents were either employed or actively looking for employment.
-Chicago's workforce participation rate exceeds that of Los Angeles and New York, but falls short of participation rates in Boston and Washington, D.C.
-Higher levels of workforce participation are generally seen as a positive indicator of regional economic opportunity; however, the measure has many nuances.
+In 2014, approximately 80 percent of the region's working-age residents were either employed or actively looking for work.
+Metropolitan Chicago's workforce participation rate exceeds that of Los Angeles and New York, but falls short of participation rates in Boston and Washington, D.C.
+Higher levels of workforce participation are generally seen as a positive indicator of regional economic opportunity.

 Workforce Participation in other Metropolitan Areas